thiagoa/notes/SQL.md

 attribute inside a where clause, it lacks the level of atomicity you need.

-Example: A text column containing important characteristics that should be broken up into different fields.
+**Example**: A text column containing important characteristics that should be broken up into different fields.

 This rule affords: